10 Common Misconceptions & Errors in Treating Asthma

 asthma are based on many years' experience taking care

 of adult asthma patients.
-Note that this list includes
+Note that this list of misconceptions

 1. Thinking a written prescription for an asthma inhaler means